StrangeBeeCorp/docs/docs/thehive/configuration/configure-authentication-cassandra-elasticsearch.md

 ### Step 5: Create a role for TheHive

-Let's create a dedicated role that TheHive will use to connect to Cassandra.
+Create a dedicated role that TheHive will use to connect to Cassandra.

 1. Create a dedicated role for TheHive.